-This project aims to conserve and enhance wildlife in the Forest by creating areas of open habitat, especially heathland, and maintaining it through grazing using a variety of livestock.
+This project has successfully helped conserve and enhance wildlife in the Forest by creating areas of open habitat, especially heathland, maintaining it through grazing using a variety of livestock.

-The project will create improved heathland habitat which will evolve from the conservation grazing, creating and linking open habitat over a large area in the Dean.
-The expanded open habitat will sit within a wider mosaic of habitats - scrub, wetland, woodland and copse.
+The project created improved heathland habitat which evolved from the conservation grazing: creating and linking open habitat over a large area in the Dean.
+The expanded open habitat sits within a wider mosaic of habitats - scrub, wetland, woodland and copse.

-Three nature reserves, currently managed by Gloucestershire Wildlife Trust: Wigpool, Woorgreens and Edgehills are part of this project.
-These reserves have been selected as they already centre on established heathland, with wildlife that would benefit the most from the introduction of conservation grazing to link existing habitats.
+Three nature reserves are at the heart of this, currently managed by Gloucestershire Wildlife Trust: Wigpool, Woorgreens and Edgehills.
+These reserves were selected as a focus for the project because they already have established heathland, with wildlife that benefits the most from the introduction of conservation grazing to link existing habitats.

-The project will involve fencing about 80 hectares of land in order to create habitats and enhance them through grazing using ponies and cattle.
-Within the permanent fenced area, temporary fencing will be used to divide the site into compartments to allow grazing levels to be manipulated.
+We fenced about 80 hectares of land in order to create habitats and enhance them through grazing using ponies and cattle.
+Within the permanent fenced area, temporary fencing is being used to divide the site into compartments to allow grazing levels to be manipulated.

-All of our work is reliant on volunteers so if you like heathland, or you like ponies, we'd love to hear from you!
+All of this continuing work on the reserves is quite reliant on volunteers so if you like heathland, or you like ponies, we'd love to hear from you!

 There is a wide range of activity to get involved in from clearing heathland to monitoring and recording wildlife in the area.

 Visit the Gloucestershire Wildlife Trust Conservation Grazing page to find out more.